-Payment of estimated tax is required as provided under Internal Revenue Code Section 6655.
+Payment of estimated tax is required as provided under IRC Section 6655.
 A corporation that fails to pay the proper estimated tax when due will be subject to an underpayment penalty for the period of underpayment.
-If estimated tax was underpaid, complete and attach Form 6220 Underpayment of Estimated Tax by Corporations.
-If the corporation is relying on the Adjusted Seasonal Installment Method or the Annualized Income Installment Method, the applicable box on Form 6220 must be checked.
+Form 6220 Underpayment of Estimated Tax by Corporations must be completed and attached to the return, only if the corporation is relying on the Adjusted Seasonal Installment Method or the Annualized Income Installment Method.
+Otherwise, Form 6220 is not required.
 See separate instructions for Form 6220.